About ESE-TE

 ESE-TE Standing Committee Administrator

-Alysse (she/her) is a guest on Turtle Island and the Interim Program Director at Natural Curiosity.
+Alysse (she/her) is a guest on Turtle Island and the Associate Program Director at Natural Curiosity.
 Over the last six years, she's had incredible experiences teaching, researching and organizing programming specific to environmental and sustainability education and climate action with Toronto District School Board's EcoSchools team, the OISE Sustainability & Climate Action Network, EcoSchools Canada, EcoSchools in Alberta, EECOM and the ESE-TE National Network.

 Sponsors